OREGON 8 or 12 DAYS

 DAY 5 - 7

-One of the most popular trails is The Deschutes River Trail.
-Just minutes from downtown Bend, this scenic trail follows the Deschutes River.
-It offers beautiful river views, green forests, and plenty of wildlife.
-Great for hiking and biking, itโs an easy getaway near the city.
+• One of the most popular trails is The Deschutes River Trail.
+Just minutes from downtown Bend, this trail runs along the Deschutes River.
+It has nice river views, green trees, and lots of animals.
+Perfect for hiking and biking, it’s an easy escape close to the city.

 Bos Taurus